skrikl/ThankYouEthanBrown/readme.md

 1. Objects are indexed with a string or a symbor, while arrays are indexed with numbers.
 Another major difference is that arrays are ordered, while object's properties are not.
 2.  `for ... in` is a standard way to loop over object's properties.
 It does not work with symbol keys though.
 3.  `Object.keys` is another way.
 It is a method and it returns all keys of object as an array.
 4. Object oriented programming main idea is to describe real-world objects as a logically connected set of properties and possible actions or functions.
-In OOP there is a division between an abstract object (a car) and the exact object (the car with known make model, owner and so on).
+In OOP there is a division between an abstract object (a car) and the specific object (the car with known make model, owner and so on).
-5.
+5. An `instace` is created from a `class` by executing the `constructor`, which initialize the instance, its properties, and its `methods`.
+If some method refers to the class at whole and not to a specific instance of it, there is a room for a `class method`.
+Describing complex things may also involve `subclass` and `superclass` addition.
-6.
+6.  `instanceof` is an operator that can check if your object is an instance of class.
 7.
 8.
 9.
 10.